NixOS/nix/doc/manual/src/installation/installing-binary.md

 The multi-user installation of Nix will create build users between the user IDs 30001 and 30032, and a group with the group ID 30000.
-You should run this under your usual user account, *not* as root.
+You can run this under your usual user account or root.
 The script will invoke `sudo` as needed.

 > **Note**